 You want to make a difference.

-Rus Ervin Funk is a consultant specializing in working with organizations and communities.
-His efforts focus on helping create systems level changes and transformation that make organizations and communities more “welcoming, respectful and valuing.”
+Rus Ervin Funk, MSW, CSE is a consultant, trainer and activist specializing in working with organizations, campuses and communities.
+His efforts focus on helping create systems level transformation that enhances the ability to meaningfully support men and boys, in ways that promote and advance gender, sexual and racial equity and justice.

-His primary focus areas include promoting healthy masculiniities; preventing violence; promoting equity, diversity and justice.
 Rus is a long-time activist and community organizer focusing on anti-racism, and gender justice.
-He has more than 30 years experience in mobilizing men to help end violence against women, and working with communities, campuses and organizations.
+He has more than 30 years experience in mobilizing men to end gender based violence, providing therapeutic and other support services to men and boys, and working with communities, campuses and organizations.
+Rus focuses on integrating intersectional practices in his efforts.

 He is the co-founder of DC Men Against Rape (now Men Can Stop Rape, Inc.), MensWork: eliminating violence against women, inc., the Own It Initiative (a project of the Center for Women and Families), the Ohio Men’s Action Network, White Folks Against Racism, the People’s Coalition for Justice and much more.

-Rus is currently working with the state of Kentucky on an effort to establish meaningful access at all domestic violence agencies, the Indiana Coalition Against Domestic Violence on efforts to engage in men in supporting safe and nurturing environments, with Metro Louisville to develop a comprehensive efforts to intervene and prevent men from sexually exploiting women and other men, and with several campuses and communities to help develop and expand their efforts to engage men in preventing gender based violence.
+Rus has worked with the state of Kentucky on an effort to establish meaningful access for men and boys at all domestic violence agencies, the Indiana Coalition Against Domestic Violence on efforts to engage in men in supporting safe and nurturing environments, with Metro Louisville to develop a comprehensive efforts to intervene and prevent men from sexually exploiting women and other men, and as a trainer with the Office for Victims of Crime.

 Rus has also written extensively.
 In 1993, Rus wrote the first book in the US, by a man, for men about stopping rape (Stopping Rape: A Challenge for Men, New Society Publishers).